plemeri/InSPyReNet/README.md

 # Revisiting Image Pyramid Structure for High Resolution Salient Object Detection (InSPyReNet)

-PyTorch implementation of Revisiting Image Pyramid Structure for High Resolution Salient Object Detection (InSPyReNet)
+PyTorch implementation of Revisiting Image Pyramid Structure for High Resolution Salient Object Detection (InSPyReNet) To appear in the 16th Asian Conference on Computer Vision (ACCV2022)

 > **Abstract:**
   Salient object detection (SOD) has been in the spotlight recently, yet has been studied less for high-resolution (HR) images.